 If you are new to the construction or contracting industry, you may be wondering, “What is a payment bond?”.
-A payment surety bond (P-Bond) is a legal contract, a type of bond, that guarantees certain employees, subcontractors, and suppliers are protected against non-payment.
-Payment bonds fall under the bonding category of contract bonds.
-Other common names for payment bonds include “construction bond”, “contract payment bond”, and “labor and material bond”.
+A payment surety bond is a legal contract, a type of bond, that guarantees certain employees, subcontractors, and suppliers are protected against non-payment.
+They fall under the bonding category of contract bonds.
+Other common names for these include “construction”, and “labor and material”.
 In government contracting, these bonds are sometimes referred to as “Miller Act Bonds”.

 What are sureties?

-A bond is a legal contract promising that the company (the surety) issuing you the bond will take on your financial liability to another party (the obligee) if you fail to fulfill your legal obligations of an agreement, up to the bond amount.
+Simply put, they are legal contracts promising that the company (the surety) issuing you the bond will take on your financial liability to another party (the obligee) if you fail to fulfill your legal obligations of an agreement, up to the bond amount.
 In this contract, you, (the principal) promise also to repay the surety company if they need to pay on a claim on your bond.

 Do I Need One?

-If you win a bid for a project that requires payment bonds, you must obtain it before project commencement.
+If you win a bid for a project that requires bond, you must obtain it before project commencement.
 For the most part, a prime contractor on a construction project will need a bond.

 These bonds are required of prime contractors on all federal contracts totaling $100,000 or more, per the Miller Act.
 Exceptions are made for overseas contracts.
 Nearly all state contracts have similar requirements, regulated by each state’s “Little Miller Act”.
 The federal Miller Act, after which Little Miller Acts are modeled, regulates the bond requirement, ensuring that first- and second-tier subcontractors, suppliers, and laborers have recourse for recovery if they are not paid as agreed.

-Many private contracts, usually construction contracts, require payment surety bonds to be posted by the primary contractor as well.
+Many private contracts, usually construction contracts, require payment sureties to be posted by the primary contractor as well.
 Private projects requiring sureties will specify the scope of protection and bond amount needed in the body of the contract.

 What if I Don’t Need One?

 Even if you find that are not required to furnish a bond, it is usually a good idea to do so.
-Bonds increase your credibility with both the project owner and with subcontractors and likely will draw better quality subcontractors to your project.
+They will increase your credibility with both the project owner and with subcontractors and likely will draw better quality subcontractors to your project.

 How Much Do They Cost?

-The price of your bond will depend on a variety of factors, including your background, credit, financial strength and the dollar value of the contract award.
-Bonds generally range in price from 1% – 4% of the total bond amount.
-The total bond amount of the payment bond for a government contract is set by the contracting officer and cannot be less than the perf. bond amount.
-A contracting officer does have the authority to lower the coverage needed in the payment surety, though.
+The price of yours will depend on a variety of factors, including your background, credit, financial strength and the dollar value of the contract award.
+They generally range in price from 1% – 4% of the total bond amount.
+The total amount of bonding for a government contract is set by the contracting officer and cannot be less than the perf. bond amount.
+A contracting officer does have the authority to lower the coverage needed in the construction payment bond, though.

 Before obtaining a surety, you must ensure that you are operating legally in the state where your business is located.
 Contractors must be licensed and bonded before obtaining bonds for a project.
-This requires purchasing a contractor license bond (“contractor’s bond”) from a surety company, such as NFP Surety.
+This requires purchasing a contractor’s license bond from a surety company, such as Surety by NFP.
 Only then can a surety be issued.

-Where a P-bond is required, it is nearly always issued under a bundled “Payment and Performance Bond” or, more often, under a “Bid bond, Performance, and Payment Bonds”.
-Although the credit and financial strength of your company (and sometimes you, personally) will be evaluated by the surety before issuing you or your company a bond, a P-bond can be usually obtained even if your credit or finances are less than perfect.
+Where they are required, it is nearly always issued under a bundled “Payment and Performance” or, more often, under a “Bid bond, Performance, and construction Payment Bond”.
+Although the credit and financial strength of your company (and sometimes you, personally) will be evaluated by the surety before issuing you or your company a bond, they can be usually obtained even if your credit or finances are less than perfect.